WestDRI/wgpages/content/bashSummer2023/bash-10-text-manipulation.md

-{{< question num=39b >}}
+{{< question num=40 >}}
 Write a script that takes an English-language file and print the list of its 100 most common words, along with the word count.
-Hint: use the workflow from the text manipulation video.
-Finally, convert this script into a bash function.
+Hint: use the workflow we just studied.
+Next, convert this script into a bash function.
 {{< /question >}}